 Internal stakeholders consist of Directors and Members of the Foundation and the advisory committees.
-External stakeholders comprise current and past recipient groups, conservation umbrella organizations, community-based conservation groups, federal and provincial government agencies, First Nations and Aboriginal organizations.
+External stakeholders comprise current and past recipient groups, conservation umbrella organizations, community-based conservation groups, federal and provincial government agencies, First Nations and Aboriginal organizations, as well as the general public both domestically and abroad.

-Given the limited budget available for communications effective notification of most external stakeholders respecting Foundation initiatives, such as calls for proposals and the availability of various published report can be achieved through email and the website.
+Given the limited budget available for communications effective notification of most external stakeholders respecting Foundation initiatives, and reports can be achieved through email, the website.
+And through social media.

-Similarly, email and website are the primary methods of communication with internal stakeholders on matters such as notices of meeting, providing meeting materials, notice of Foundation policies, practices, changes, decisions, and any other matter of interest to internal stakeholders.
+Similarly, email, website are now the primary methods of communication with internal stakeholders on matters such as notices of meeting, providing meeting materials, notice of Foundation policies, practices, changes, decisions, and any other matter of interest to internal stakeholders.